sst/guide/_chapters/share-code-between-services.md

 comments_id: share-code-between-services/1333
 ---

-In the previous few chapters, we looked at how to organize all our infrastructure resources in one repo.
 In these next couple of chapters we'll look at how to organize all our business logic services (APIs) in the same repo.
 We'll start by attempting to answer the following questions:

 1. Do I have just one or multiple `package.json` files?
 2. How do I share common code and config between services?